Flavio Lucariello - May 23 2024

 Red Light Therapy: Uses specific wavelengths of light to increase blood flow and cellular activity within the scalp, creating a healthy environment for hair growth.

-Here's where things get interesting: Some hair care systems, like the innovative FLO™ system, combine both microcurrent and red light therapy.
+Here's where things get interesting: Some hair care systems, like the innovative FLO™ brush, combine both microcurrent and red light therapy.
 This allows you to reap the benefits of both approaches, maximizing hair growth results.

 Why Choose When You Can Have It All?